Author: Shaun Kellogg

 What Happens Next?

-- Practice-sharing products (short profiles, tools, and planning supports) so schools can adapt what they learn from these bright spots
+- Shareable tools and practice profiles so schools and districts can adapt what they learn

-If your district or school sees a bright spot of interest on the map, consider reaching out to the school and asking:
+If your district or school sees a bright spot on the map you are interested in learning from, consider contacting the school and using the questions below as a conversation starter:

-- What systems did you change (attendance teams, early warning routines, outreach cadence) to produce these results?
+- What systems changed (attendance teams, early warning routines, outreach cadence)?

 - Which barriers were reduced (transportation, health, scheduling, family supports)?